microsoft/playwright/docs/src/api/class-browsercontext.md

 # create a new page inside context.
 page = await context.new_page()
 await page.goto("https://example.com")
-# dispose context once it"s no longer needed.
+# dispose context once it is no longer needed.
 await context.close()
 ```